M66B/FairEmail/README.md

 * cannot show related messages
 * cannot work offline
 * looks outdated
+* is not maintained
+* stores your email on their servers
 * is closed source, potentially violating your privacy

 Features